Shelex/playwright-reports-server/readme.md

 To automatically skip quarantined tests during test execution:

 - enable feature in the app
-- configure the reporter and use the extended `test` fixture from the reporter package
+- configure the reporter and use the extended `test` fixture from the "@shelex/playwright-reporter"

 ## Storage Options